kkinnebrew/clementine/docs/Getting Started.md

       - contacts-list
 - contact-detail

+Now that we have our views organized, we need to discuss interactivity.
+How do we make our views interactive with Javascript without creating spaghetti code.

-Now let's talk about interaction.
-We can see fairly quickly that the search field will some how need to tell the list to update when a keyword is typed.
-The contacts-list will need to tell contact-detail to update its values when an item in the list is clicked.
-The complexity of single page apps appear when we begin to handle interaction.
+It is clear that the *search-field* will need to filter the *contacts-list* when the enter key is pressed.
+The *contacts-list* will need to tell the *contact-detail* pane to display a specific contact when it's selected from the list.
+These are fairly simple interactions, however it is quite easy to write coupled code as the complexity of single page apps such as this expand.

 This is where we begin to involve **View Controllers**.

 ### Step 2: View Controllers